 - What impact does supercoiling have on chromosome structure and function?

-Enzymes called topoisomerases supercoil DNA.
+Topoisomerases are enzymes that supercoil DNA.
 There are two general classes of topoisomerases: topoisomerase I and topoisomerase II.
 Topoisomerase I enzymes are thought to mainly generate positive supercoils but can generate negative supercoils under certain conditions.
-Unlike topoisomerase II enzymes (see below), topoisomerase I enzymes are composed of a single protein subunit, do not use ATP during supercoiling, and only cut one of the two DNA strands during supercoil formation.
+Unlike topoisomerase II enzymes (see below), topoisomerase I enzymes are composed of a single protein subunit, do not cleave ATP during supercoiling, and only cut one of the two DNA strands during supercoil formation.

-DNA gyrase from the bacterium E. coli is one of the best characterized examples of a topoisomerase II enzyme.
-DNA gyrase uses the energy contained within ATP to introduce negative supercoils into chromosomes.
+DNA gyrase from the bacterium E. coli is the best characterized example of a topoisomerase II enzyme.
+DNA gyrase cleaves ATP and uses the released energy to introduce negative supercoils into chromosomes.
 Further, DNA gyrase is composed of four protein subunits, two A subunits and two B subunits.
 Negative supercoils are generated by DNA gyrase using the following mechanism:

 - The A subunits of DNA gyrase bind to the DNA.

 - The A subunits function as an endonuclease to cut both strands of the DNA.